Search This Blog

 Other common names for this herb are Devil's Leaf.
 Bichchhu Buti, Chinese Nettle and Stinging Nettle.

 The school children and the local Abuites are fully aware of this plant, while on jungle walks this was one plant avoided by one and all.
 The Hindi name is Bichchhu Buti sure describes its properties.
-If one should brush against this plant the stinging hairs which work as a defence system penetrate and leaves the recipient with a burning sensation as stung by a scorpion.
-It is believed female plants produce more stinging hair than males.
+If one brushes against this plant, the stinging hairs which work as a defence system penetrate and leave the recipient with a burning sensation as stung by a scorpion.
+It is a belief among researchers that female plants have a higher production of stinging hair compared to males.
 Typical isn't it "Beware of Females and their willy ways".

 To glean more on this herb click